3D Printed Medical Devices: Innovations and Applications

 Orthopedic Implants

-In order to enhance bone restoration as well as to create a more natural feel, these implants are custom-made for each patient using 3D printers.
+To enhance bone restoration and create a more natural feel, these implants are custom-made for each patient using 3D printing technology.

 Surgical Instruments

-Today, surgeons can 3D print their weapons of choice.
-These weapons are highly precise and make their work more useful.
+Today, surgeons can 3D print their preferred surgical instruments.
+These weapons are exact and make their work more useful.
 It also reduces risk and surgery time.

 Dental Applications